 Addiction describes an entire journey, wherein a person becomes entrapped in harmful behavior that poses a threat to both their mental and physical health.
 What’s not as clear in this definition are the smaller, moving parts that explain the very nature of addiction.

-Because this delineation isn’t always straightforward, many people assume that addiction and compulsion and synonymous.
-They are not.
+Because this delineation isn’t always straightforward, many people assume that addiction and compulsion are synonymous.
+They are simply not; if you considered for a moment that they need different approaches in their treatment.
 These two terms may be cut from the same cloth, but one more accurately explains the overall experience, while the other is an act within.

 What does it mean to be compulsive?

 OCD is classified as an anxiety disorder that operates through a mixture of obsessions and compulsions.
-Those dealing with the affliction can suffer from a host of symptoms, the most common including intrusive or irrational thoughts, stress over an unlikely scenario, doubtful thinking, a need for absolute order, compulsive and repetitive behaviors, and preoccupation with irrelevant or tedious urges.
+Those dealing with the affliction can suffer from a host of symptoms, the most common being intrusive or irrational thoughts, stress over an unlikely scenario, doubtful thinking, a need for absolute order, compulsive and repetitive behaviors, and preoccupation with irrelevant or tedious urges as illustrated by the image below.

 Addiction vs compulsion